roman-milk/roman-milk.github.io/apartment-3b.md

  "Wrong answer Carol.
 Somehow, despite all you have said and despite what I heard on the tape I'm having a huge amount of trouble believing it if you can be so quick to get to your lover."

  "Do not doubt me on this Rob, you are my only lover.
 The only thing important to me is that I don't lose you.
 If you tell me that you aren't kicking me out and the price of keeping you is to sit here and suffer while you are gone I will – underscore the will – sit here and suffer.
 If you want me to quit my job so that I'm no longer around Jason I'll pick up the phone and do it right now.
 Whatever I have to do to keep you I will do.
 No qualifiers Rob.
 Whatever I have to do.
 But no lies either.
 You give me the freedom to see Jason and I will see Jason.
 You tell me that a boyfriend is okay as long as it isn't Jason then Jason is history.
 I can not be clear enough on this Rob; the only important thing to me is that I do not lose you.
 I'm astounded that you have known as long as you have and that we are still together.
 That gives me hope.
 What you have said to me so far gives me hope, but with everything that has been said and brought out into the open it is clear to me that we need to get it all out right now.
 We need to move away from today with both of us absolutely clear on things."
-Report_Story #3